 Tinea Versicolor

-Tinea versicolor, also known as pityriasis versicolor, is a common fungal infection of the skin.
-This condition results in the development of discolored patches on the skin, which can be lighter or darker than the surrounding skin.
+Tinea versicolor, also referred to as pityriasis versicolor, is a common fungal infection of the skin.
+This condition leads to the development of discolored patches, which can be either lighter or darker than the surrounding skin.
+These patches are often more noticeable after sun exposure, and are more commonly experienced by teenagers and young adults.

 What are the Symptoms of Tinea Versicolor?